Substrate-integrated waveguide: Transitions

 SIWs are promising structures that can be used in complex microwave systems as interconnects, filters, etc. However, a problem may arise: the connection of the SIWs with other kinds of transmission lines (TL), mainly microstrip, coplanar and coaxial cable.
 The goal of such transitions between two different topologies of TL is to excite the correct transmission mode in the SIW cavity with the minimum loss of power and on the broadest possible frequency range.

 Rapidly after the presentation of the concept of SIW by Ke Wu, two different transitions were mainly used.
 First, the tapered transition allowing to convert a microstrip line into a SIW, and secondly, a transition between a coplanar line and a SIW (see attached figure).
 The tapered transition from microstrip to SIW is useful for thin substrates.
 In this case, the radiation losses associated with microstrip lines are not too significant.
-This transition is massively used and different optimizing process have been proposed.
+This transition is widely used and different optimizing process have been proposed.
 But this is not applicable to thick substrates, where leakages are important.
 In that situation, a coplanar excitation of the SIW is recommended.
 The drawback of the coplanar transition is the narrower bandwidth.

 These two kinds of transitions involve lines that are embedded in the same substrate, which is not the case for coaxial lines.
 There exists no direct transition between a coaxial line and a SIW: an other planar line have to be used to convert properly the coaxial TEM propagation modes to the TE modes in SIW.

 Several studies have been carried out to optimize the transition between topologies without being able to determine a universal rule making it possible to draw the absolute transition.
 The architecture, the frequency range, the used materials, etc. are examples of parameters that make specific the design procedure.